stackbit-projects/missing-moths-d673c/content/pages/index.md

     background_image_size: contain
     background_image_opacity: 8
     content: >
-      Loss of habitat, use of pesticides and climate change are all responsible for changes in moth populations.
+      Some like the Garden Tiger moth pictured here have seen their numbers drop by 90%.
+Loss of habitat, use of pesticides and climate change are all responsible for these dramatic changes in moth populations.

       Thank you for taking an interest in the Missing Moths project.
-This site aims to signpost where you can find out more about what is happening and what you can do to help.
+This site will guide you to resources to allow you to help reverse these changes.

-      If you've seen a Missing Moths poster or species in the wild, please take a picture and spread the word on Instagram and Twitter by tagging it with **#MissingMoths**
+      If you've seen a Missing Moths poster in the wild, please take a picture and spread the word on Instagram and Twitter by tagging it with **#MissingMoths**.
+We'd also love to see your moths there too!** **
   - type: features_section
     features:
       - title: Why do moths matter?